 Depending on the nature of the act on the basis of which the aid is granted, administrative courts (eg, if the aid is awarded based on an administrative act) or civil courts (eg, if the aid is awarded based on a contract governed by civil law) may be competent to hear private complaints against the award of state aid.
-It is recognised in the jurisprudence of Portuguese courts that competitors affected by the (allegedly) illegal aid have standing to bring an action for its annulment and recovery (for example, the judgment of the supreme administrative court of 5 March 2007, case 01050/03).
+It is recognised in the jurisprudence of Portuguese courts that competitors of recipients of illegal aid have standing to bring an action for, as the case may be, its suspension, annulment or recovery (for example, the judgment of the Supreme Administrative Court of 5 March 2007, Case 01050/03).